 - Porcelain veneers are resistant to stains.

-- With porcelain veneers, you can choose the color, which is ideal if your goal is to make dark or stained teeth appear whiter.
+- With porcelain veneers, you can choose the colour, which is ideal if your goal is to make dark or stained teeth appear whiter.

 Disadvantages of Dental Veneers